vvinniev34/Cluster-Analysis-Tool/README.md

 # What's Contained

-**/kmeans_clustering_react**
+1. /kmeans_clustering_react
-- react code for Cluster Analysis Tool frontend
+    - React code for Cluster Analysis Tool frontend
-- interact with this code to cluster data points and upload
+    - Interact with this code to cluster data points and upload
-- use normal npm commands to run and interact
+    - Use normal npm commands to run and interact

-**/kmeans_clustering_springboot**
+2. /kmeans_clustering_springboot
-- springboot code for Cluster Analysis Tool backend
+    - Springboot code for Cluster Analysis Tool backend
-- runs in background while frontend runs locally
+    - Runs in background while frontend runs locally
-- use typical java -jar commands or IDE to run locally on your device
+    - Use typical java -jar commands or IDE to run locally on your device
-- currently needs to be ran locally in conjunction with the react frontend, but may be hosted in the future
+    - Currently needs to be ran locally in conjunction with the react frontend, but may be hosted in the future

-**/test_data**
+3. /test_data
-- test data provided for the user to use
+    - Test data provided for the user to use
-- files are formatted in a way program can read when uploaded to the cluster anyalysis tool
+    - Files are formatted in a way program can read when uploaded to the cluster anyalysis tool
-- each line represents a data point with each column representing a feature it contains
+    - Each line represents a data point with each column representing a feature it contains

 # How It Works

 A parallelized implementation of the k-means unsupervised ML algorithm is used to cluster data points.

+**Standard K-Means Clustering Approach**

 Prior to entering the main algorithm, the following occurs first:

 1. User provides data points to the Cluster Analysis Tool to cluster and provides as input, the number of groups/clusters they want to make